-Income and IVT reports will be used in interim reexaminations to identify any discrepancies between reported income and income shown in the EIV system, and as necessary to verify earned income, and to verify and calculate unemployment benefits, Social Security and/or SSI benefits.
-EIV will also be used to verify that families claiming zero income are not receiving income from any of these sources.
+Income report will only be used for interim reexaminations as necessary.
+For example, EIV may be used to verify that families claiming zero income are not receiving income from any sources listed in EIV.

-Income and IVT reports will be retained in resident files with the applicable annual or interim reexamination documents for the duration of the tenancy.
+Income reports will be retained in resident files with the applicable annual documents or interim reexamination documents (if applicable) for the duration of tenancy.